 We measure value by the longevity of its lifespan, the warranty, ease of use and how easy the toilet is to clean and maintain.
 These are all important even though we often take them for granted.

 The best value toilet is not necessarily the cheapest.
 Rather it is the one that is going to since you the best and in the longest possible time.
-That’s why there is more to finding the right RV toilet than just picking out the cheapest.
+That’s why there is more to finding the best RV toilet than just picking out the cheapest.

 The flushing system determines how hygienic the toilet is.
 If the toilet has a dependable flush system you don’t have to worry about leftover waste.